Robsondj/mern-scale/README.md

+# Scale
+Using the skeleton bellow, was add a Scale crud for another purpose

 # MERN Skeleton

 A skeleton application with basic user CRUD and auth features - developed using React, Node, Express and MongoDB.